Translations and Internationalization (i18n)

 });

-After making changes, reload marketplace.
-You will see the new translations.
+After implementing changes, reload the marketplace to view the new translations.

-The Marketplace NPM package includes helpful comments that show current English values for phrases you can translate.
-Enable intellisense in your code editor and mouse over the phrase you want to translate to see the English version of the phrase.
+The Marketplace NPM package includes inline documentation showing current English values for translatable phrases.
+Enable intellisense in your code editor and hover over the target phrase to view its English source text.

 i18n debug mode

-If you would like to identify what phrase matches what UI element in Prismatic, turn on debug mode by adding debugMode: true
+To identify which phrase corresponds to which UI element in Prismatic, enable debug mode by adding debugMode: true

 to the translation